Problem

 Approach

-Start with the most common reasons users contact us across Curation, Account queries, Billing and Technical
+Start with the most common reasons users contact us, and group them into categories: Curation, Billing, Playback and General Account queries.

-Offer troubleshooting in the bot, while giving the customer the option to "connect to a real person" at various touchpoints
+Give users the option to "connect to a real person" at various touchpoints to minimise frustration.

 Solution: